 Underestimating the importance of sex to your partner

-A mismatch of libidos can be a huge problem in a marriage.
-"Essentially the person with the high libido may feel as if they're a victim of a bait and switch, or the romance and passion are dying," Darné says.
+A mismatch of libidos can be a huge problem in a relationship.
+“Essentially the person with the high libido may feel as if they’re a victim of a bait and switch, or the romance and passion are dying,” Darné says.
 Similarly, their partner can feel as if all they are is a sex object to their partner.
-You've got to find a way to meet in the middle, where both people feel like their needs are being met because as the old adage goes: When sex is good it's 10 percent of your relationship when it's bad it's 90 percent.
-If you're looking for ways to boost your sex drive, try one of these 31 natural ways to increase your libido.
+You’ve got to find a way to meet in the middle, where both people feel like their needs are being met because as the old adage goes: When sex is good it’s 10 percent of your relationship when it’s bad it’s 90 percent.
+(If you’re looking for ways to boost your sex drive, try one of these 31 natural ways to increase your libido.)

 Avoiding talking about past sexual abuse

 One in five women and one in ten men will be raped or sexually assaulted in their lifetime, according to RAINN.
 And sexual abuse isn’t something that happens and is over; the repercussions can continue for years, especially when it comes to the survivor’s sex life.
 “If you don’t feel comfortable talking about this with a new partner, be extra aware of facial expressions, verbal cues, and body language,” says Adriane Knorr, sexual assault expert, a doula and owner of The Beating Heart Doula.
 And if you’re with someone long-term this is definitely a discussion that needs to happen—outside the bedroom.